Logo

 42.

-Marianne Faithfull released several albums in the 2000s that received positive critical response, beginning with Vagabond Ways, which was produced and recorded by Mark Howard.
+Marianne Faithfull released several albums from the late 1990s into the 2000s that received positive critical response, beginning with Vagabond Ways, which was produced and recorded by Mark Howard.

 43.